George Jarvis (cricketer)

-George Jarvis (24 June 1800 – 27 March 1880) was an English cricketer who played first-class cricket from 1826 to 1841.
+George Jarvis (24 June 1800 – 27 March 1880) was an English cricketer who played from 1826 to 1841.
 He was a brother of Charles Jarvis.

 Jarvis was a right-handed batsman and an underarm fast bowler.
-He played mainly for Nottingham Cricket Club and Nottinghamshire and made 37 known first-class appearances.
+He played mainly for Nottingham Cricket Club and Nottinghamshire and made 37 known appearances.
 He represented the Players in the Gentlemen v Players series and played four times for North v.
 South from 1836 to 1838.

 Jarvis scored 814 runs at an average of 12.71, with a highest score of 59.
 He took 13 catches and bowled 72 recorded deliveries, taking nine wickets and conceding sixteen runs.